ai-for-edu/time-series-analysis-for-education/README.md

 <b>Fig. 2</b> Comparison of our survey with existing educational surveys (last 5 years).
 </p>

+The paper introduces and elaborates on four primary time series methods—forecasting, classification, clustering, and anomaly detection—highlighting their specific applications in educational contexts, as presented in Fig. 3.
+By examining how these methods are utilized, we can discover valuable applications and guide future research in this evolving field.

 <p align="center">
 <img src="https://github.com/ai-for-edu/time-series-analysis-for-education/blob/main/img3.png" height = "350" alt="" align=center />